The first pearl of the starry sky he will talk about is the Milky Way.

 Something about the author and photographer of this post

 PETR HORÁLEK was born in 1986 in Pardubice, Czech Republic.
 He studied Theoretical Physics and Astrophysics at Masaryk University Brno (graduated in 2011) and Theoretical Physics in Silesian University of Opava (graduated in 2022).
 He worked briefly as an observer of fireballs at the Department for Interplanetary Matter of the Astronomical Institute of Academy of Sciences of Czech Republic, now he is astrophotographer and popularizer of astronomy, awarded also by NASA.
 From 2011, he fell in love with astrophotography and decided to take a year-long trip around the world to improve his skills in that field.
 As citizen of a light-polluted Czech Republic, he travels the world for naturally dark places in show people in polluted cities what are they missing (not only) above their heads.
-A long route through the Canary Islands, Australia, New Zealand, the Cook Islands and South Africa brought him in the end into the heart of the Atacama Desert at ESO’s La Silla and Paranal Observatory in 2015, and, of course, the Maldivean Islands in 2019.
+A long route through the Canary Islands, Australia, New Zealand, the Cook Islands and South Africa brought him in the end into the heart of the Atacama Desert at ESO’s La Silla and Paranal Observatory in 2015 (when he became the ESO Photo Ambassador), later in NOIRLab observatories (as NOIRLab Photo Envoy) and, of course, the Maldivean Islands in 2019.

 See more photos by Petr Horalek on his websites: